S3 & S4 Computing

 - Pupils learn about the rights and responsibilities that relate to the use of computers and about the impact that computers have on things like the environment.

 - The World Wide Web is our main source for information in the 21st century.
 Pupils build their own webpages, learning about design and the inclusion of interactive elements.

-National 5 is assessed by a written exam at the end of S4 that constitutes 69% of the final mark.
-The remaining 31% comes from practical coursework completed in school.
+National 5 is assessed by a written exam at the end of 4th Year that constitutes 69% of the final mark.
+The remaining 31% comes from practical coursework set by the SQA and completed in school.